mysociety/fixmystreet/running/bodies_and_contacts.md

 ## Deleting contacts

-If a contact is no longer valid, you can delete it.
-Find it on the body's admin page, click to edit it, and check **deleted**.
+If a contact is no longer valid, you can delete it or mark it as inactive.
+Find it on the body's admin page, click to edit it, and select **inactive** or **deleted**.

+Inactive contacts can still be filtered on map pages, but deleted contacts will not appear there at all.
+Neither sort of contact can be used for new reports.

-This does not remove the contact from the FixMyStreet database (because doing so might break any existing problem reports that used it), but it prevents the contact from being used for new reports.
+Deleted contacts are not removed from the FixMyStreet database because doing so might break any existing problem reports that used it.

 ## Deleting bodies